-Intensive practice in the language of technical, vocational or professional
+Intensive practice in the language of technical, vocational or professional areas.

-450 Two Credits PHONETICS (SI)
+450 Two Credits PHONETICS (SI) PREREQUISITE: FRN 215 or Equivalent

 Analysis of the phonetic features of French including systematic exercises in pronunciation, intonation, and reading of prose and poetry.